Danziger/TensorFlow-Machine-Learning-Examples/README.md

 A bunch of TensorFlow's basic features and Machine Learning examples:

+- tensorflow-hello-world.py

+  Well, you know...
+It should always be there.

 - tensorflow-basic-example.py

   A very basic Google TensorFlow example using add, subtract, multiply, divide, cast, constant and placeholder.